-Played individually, it is commonly mistaken for a low impact sport.
+Played individually, it is commonly mistaken for a low-impact sport.
 The explosive nature of the golf swing can place a tremendous amount of stress on the body resulting in an acute injury.
 On the other hand, the sport’s repetitive nature also has the potential to lead to an overuse injury.
 You don’t have to be a professional to experience some of the most common injuries in golf.
-Even casual golfers can sustain injuries; however, many of these injuries can be prevented.
+Even casual golfers can sustain injuries; however, many of these injuries can be prevented with golf rehab.

 REASONS INJURIES OCCUR:

 - Traumatic Force to The Body Resulting from a Poorly Executed Swing

 - Overuse And Over-Practice

 - Poor Swing Mechanics

 - Not Warming up the Muscles Properly

 MOST COMMON INJURIES FOR GOLF REHAB TO HELP: